worthingtonjg/FacialRecognition/README.md

 ### Step 3: Setup the Video Preview

 Open *MainPage.xaml* and paste in the following code snippet, in place of the empty grid.

+This places splits the screen into two columns and adds two controls.

+The *CaptureElement* is the control that allows us to preview the web cam feed.
+And the TextBox will be used to view the data we collect about the image when it is analyzed for faces.

 ```xaml
     <Grid>